Health information

 Contrast injection leak (extravasation)

-This information explains what happens, and what you should do, if the contrast dye injection you had for an MRI or CT scan leaks under your skin.
+What to do if contrast dye injection from an MRI or CT scan leaks under your skin.
 This is called extravasation.

 Corneal abrasion